serle/shop/README.md

 9) I felt the apollo mocking testing pattern would cause too much data creation work, so I left that for later.
 10) UI could be improved, but got the basics displayed.
 11) I put the userId in as a default parameter do that and Auth component could wrap the ProductList at a later stage.
+12) I just used a simple loading and error paragraph for the graphql loading and error components.
+13) From a performance perspective, I would look at the suspense api to handle slow image loads as well as look and list virtualisation to re reduce over-fetching.

 ## Time